25prabhu10/notes/docs/Concepts/Databases/SQLite.md

 1. `BINARY` (default): Compares string data using `memcmp()`, regardless of text encoding.
 2. `NOCASE`: Compares strings case-insensitively

-   - ASCII are folded to their lower case equivalents before the comparison
+   - ASCII are folded to their lowercase equivalents before the comparison

 3. `RTRIM`: Same as binary, except it ignores trailing space characters